run-ai/docs/docs/admin/admin-ui-setup/overview.md

 ## Control-plane Features

-The following documents describe how to create users, departments, and projects as well as effectively utilize the Run:AI dashboards.
+The following documents describe how to create users, departments, and projects as well as effectively utilize the Run:ai dashboards.